Larry Hedrick Motorsports

 Larry Hedrick Motorsports (LHM) was a NASCAR team.
 It was owned by businessman Larry Hedrick and always fielded the No. 41 Chevrolet in both the Winston Cup and the Busch Series.
 The team ran from 1990 until its closure in 2001.

+The team is not related to Hendrick Motorsports despite sharing similar last name.

 Beginnings

 LHM made its debut at the 1990 Bud 500 at Bristol Motor Speedway.
 Larry Pearson was the driver, qualifying 26th and finishing 14th.
 Pearson ran three more races with the team that season, never finishing lower than 19th.

 The two teamed up again in 1991, running a limited schedule with Kellogg's and Jasper Engines & Transmissions sponsoring, with Robert "Boobie" Harrington stepping in as crew chief after the team parted ways with crew chief Jeffrey Ellis, moving operations from Ellis' North Wilkesboro based shop to Harrington's Kannapolis facility.